zenkay/bigdata-ecosystem/README.md

 * [SpatialHadoop](http://spatialhadoop.cs.umn.edu/) - SpatialHadoop is a MapReduce extension to Apache Hadoop designed specially to work with spatial data. .
 * [Spring for Apache Hadoop](http://projects.spring.io/spring-hadoop/) - unified configuration model and easy to use APIs for using HDFS, MapReduce, Pig, and Hive.
 * [SQLStream Blaze](http://www.sqlstream.com/blaze/) - stream processing platform.
+* [Stratio Streaming](http://www.openstratio.org/about/stratio-streaming/) - the union of a real-time messaging bus with a complex event processing engine using Spark Streaming.
 * [Stratosphere](http://stratosphere.eu/) - general purpose cluster computing framework.
 * [Streamdrill](https://streamdrill.com/) - usefull for counting activities of event streams over different time windows and finding the most active one.
 * [Teradata QueryGrid](http://it.teradata.com/Teradata-QueryGrid/) - data-access layer that can orchestrate multiple modes of analysis across multiple databases plus Hadoop.